Dynamical deconfinement transition driven by density of excitations

-In recent years, there has been increasing interest in the study of confinement-deconfinement transitions in lattice gauge theories \cite{kebrič2023confinement,LGT_CONF7,PhysRevD.96.114501,PhysRevX.6.041040,PhysRevD.98.074503,martinez2016real,PhysRevA.100.013629,aidelsburger2022cold,buazuavan2023synthetic} and quantum spin chains \cite{SR_conf,LRIM_CONF_2,LRIM_CONF_expt,mcbanuls}.
-This interest arises from the direct analogy between this behavior and the confinement-deconfinement crossover hypothesized in QCD, where stable hadrons transform into quark-gluon plasma at extremely high energy densities.
-In particular, the ferromagnetic long-range Ising model (LRIM) with power-law decaying interactions has been a paradigmatic model for such investigations because long-range ferromagnetic interactions naturally induce confinement and localize domain-wall kinks to specific regions of the lattice \cite{LRIM_CONF_1,LRIM_CONF_2}.
-These bound-domain wall kinks are analogous to stable hadrons in QCD.
+In recent years, there has been increasing interest in the study of confinement-deconfinement transitions in lattice gauge theories~\cite{Jadconfinement,LGT_CONF7,PhysRevX.6.041040,aidelsburger2022cold,buazuavan2023synthetic,mildenberger2022probing,LGT_deconf_1,LGT_deconf_2} and quantum spin chains~\cite{SR_deconf_Alessio,LRIM_CONF_expt,mcbanuls}.
+This interest is driven by the direct analogy between this phenomenon and the confinement-deconfinement crossover proposed in QCD, where stable hadrons transition into quark-gluon plasma at exceedingly high energy densities.
+Previous studies have demonstrated a confinement-deconfinement transition in the short-range Ising model with transverse and longitudinal field, characterized by logarithmic entanglement entropy growth in the confined regime, transitioning to linear growth in the deconfined regime \cite{SR_deconf_Alessio}.
+Furthermore, it has been observed that in high energy density regimes, rare events with mesons created in close proximity lead to avalanches of scattering events, resulting in a stable prethermal regime even in the presence of confinement \cite{birnkammer2022prethermalization}.
+Moreover, in the long-range Ising model (LRIM)~\cite{Defenu2023Review_1,Defenu2023Review_2}, a stable deconfined regime has been observed in a system of trapped ions at a high transverse field \cite{LRIM_CONF_expt}.